sadeq221/simple-page/README.md

-single web page
+# Single web page
-# a sample page created by html ,css and a little javascript
+a sample page created by html ,css and a little javascript
 <<<<<<< HEAD
  The page breakes at 1001px